•••

 Archive

 An additional group of campaigns I've art directed and have always been happy to share.
-Much of this work was made at smaller agencies and I consider the limited budgets and resources a point of pride.
+Some of this work was made at smaller agencies and I consider the limited budgets and resources a point of pride.
 I fought back at limitations with multiple fonts (Avia/ESPN) and custom illustration styles (Brooks/Woodland Park Zoo) of my own creation.
 Also, I drew a pterodactyl fighting an orca for a commercial and no one stopped me.
 Who wouldn't be chuffed with that?

 BROOKS RUNNING